edekadigital/terraform-azure-modules/terraform-azure-datadog-log-forwarder/README.md

 # Remote / desired state

 Terraform remote state for created Azure resources is not maintained inside of this Terraform module.
-This will be done by calling Terraform code.
+This will be done by calling Terraform code / project.

 # Origination